0xPolygon/polygon-docs/docs/zkEVM/specifications/pil/cyclicity-in-pil.md

----
-id: cyclic-nature
-title: Cyclic Nature of PIL
-sidebar_label: Cyclic Nature
-description: This document describes how to introduce cyclicity to execution traces in Polynomial Identity Language.
+This document describes how to introduce cyclicity to execution traces in Polynomial Identity Language.
-keywords:
-  - polygon
-  - PIL
-  - zkEVM
-  - cyclic nature
----

 In order to synchronize the execution trace of a given program with the subgroup $G$ of the multiplicative group $\mathbb{F}^*$, over which interpolation is performed, an extra constant polynomial (or precompiled column) is added to the trace.